Environmental issues in the United Arab Emirates: Mitigating climate change

 The UAE hosted the 2023 United Nations Climate Change Conference.
 However, the Emirates faced extensive criticism over its human rights restrictions and for appointing the head of an oil company (Abu Dhabi National Oil Company), Sultan Al Jaber, as the President of COP28.
 Human rights groups condemned Al Jaber's appointment, saying he was incompatible with the role because ADNOC planned to expand its fossil fuel production, causing more damage to the climate.

 Nuclear power

 The UAE has developed nuclear power to diversify its energy sources and enhance energy security.
 The Emirates Nuclear Energy Corporation (ENEC) was established in 2009 to oversee nuclear projects.
 Construction of the Barakah Nuclear Power Plant, the country’s first nuclear facility, began in 2011 near Al Dhannah and included four reactors.
 Additional reactors are being developed in partnership with international firms, under strict safety and regulatory standards.

+Solar Power

+The Mohammed bin Rashid Al Maktoum Solar Park is UAE's flagship solar energy project.
+It sets to become the world's largest single-site solar park by 2030 by combing cutting-edge technologies like concentrated solar power (CSP) and photovoltaic panels to generate clean, renewable electricity.
+With a planned capacity of 5,000 megawatts, the park is reshaping the UAE’s energy future and inspiring global shifts towards clean energy.